Skip to main content

 export default function HomePage() {

-const { navigate, isNavigating } = useCheckout()
+const { createCheckout, isLoading } = useCheckout()

-const handlePurchase = () => {
+const handlePurchase = async () => {

-title: "Describe the purchase shown to the buyer",
+title: 'Describe the purchase shown to the buyer',

 description: 'A description of the purchase',